Fitness & physical performance

 Dec 07, 2025 · 13 min read

-Elliptical trainers are more than a backup plan when every treadmill is taken.
+Elliptical trainers provide low-impact, weight-bearing cardio that can improve aerobic fitness and help maintain or reduce body fat when programmed at sufficient intensity.
 Here is what they actually do to your muscles, joints, heart, and hormones, and how men can use them for real results.
-“When guys ask me what do elliptical trainers do, they usually underestimate them.
-Used with real intent and proper form, ...
+“When guys ask me what do elliptical trainers do, they ...

 Dr. Bruno Rodriguez, DPT, CSCS avatar